Leung Chun-ying: Post Chief Executive

 Also in March 2021, Leung claimed that the proposed changes to overhaul the election system to allow only "patriots" to serve in the government could lead the way to universal suffrage, despite the election committee given potential powers to filter candidates from the Legislative Council.

 In May 2021, Leung revived an earlier plan to build housing on less than 100 hectares of land on the fringes of country parks to in an attempt solve issues of housing in Hong Kong.
 Earlier in 2018, when the proposal was discussed, the Liber Research Community found almost 730 hectares of available land on brownfield sites, which would negate the need to build housing on country parks.

+In October 2021, he was implicated in the Pandora Papers, exposing secret offshore accounts of various world leaders.
+He denied the allegations.

 In December 2021, Leung criticized Nathan Law, using his social media account to question a picture of Law with a Christmas tree.

 In August 2022, Leung criticized Nancy Pelosi for visiting Taiwan, saying "Pelosi's Taipei visit is not in service of human rights, democracy, or freedom of the people of Taiwan.
 It is for American interests."
 He also asked why China could not take Taiwan by military force.

 In October 2022, Leung said overseas companies and key opinion leaders had misunderstandings about Hong Kong, saying "Not only do they not know, they have plenty of misunderstandings or superficial knowledge.
 Or they were misled, because of smearing campaigns by overseas media and politicians about what's really happening in Hong Kong."
 Leung said that Japan and South Korea "have many misunderstandings about our political situation."

 In October 2022, Leung said that high level civil servants should give up their foreign passports, saying "Is it even possible for those officials with foreign nationality to say 'my allegiance is to China, not to these western countries' or 'my allegiance is to both China and these western countries'?"
 Earlier, Erick Tsang said that there was no plans to change nationality rules.
 Many high level government officials or their families have or had foreign nationalities, including spouses and children of Chief Executives.

 In November 2022, Leung said that Hongkongers should not worry about the "7+3" quarantine system when going to mainland China, and said that Hong Kong government officials, members of the Executive Council, and businessmen should pay the "time cost" to visit mainland China and understand its developments.